Turkish Food in London

 10 January 20256 min readBy Turkish Food in London

 If you want to understand Turkish food in London, you need to understand Green Lanes.
-This mile-long stretch of North London is home to the largest concentration of Turkish restaurants outside Turkey—and it didn't happen by accident.
+This mile-long stretch of North London is home to the largest concentration of Turkish restaurants outside Turkey.

 The Waves of Migration